Team directory

 Dr. Levy’s research explores psychosocial factors that influence older individuals’ cognitive and physical functioning, as well as their longevity.
 She is credited with creating a field of study that focuses on how positive and negative age stereotypes, which are assimilated from the culture, can have beneficial and adverse effects, respectively, on the health of older individuals.Her studies have been conducted by longitudinal, experimental, and cross-cultural methods.

-Zachary Liscow,
+Zachary Liscow, Professor of Law

 Zachary Liscow is Professor of Law at Yale Law School.
 His wide-ranging work in law and economics currently covers tax policy, benefit-cost analysis, and infrastructure construction costs.
 He is particularly interested in developing cost-effective policies to address inequality and understanding what drives the high costs of building U.S. infrastructure.
 He has also worked in a variety of other areas, including environmental policy and empirical legal studies.

-Mackenzie Lockhart, Postdoctoral Associate
+Mackenzie Lockhart, External Postdoctoral Associate

-Mackenzie Lockhart is a Postdoctoral Associate with the Democratic Innovations program at Yale’s Institution for Social and Policy Studies.
+Mackenzie Lockhart is an external Postdoctoral Associate with the Democratic Innovations program at Yale’s Institution for Social and Policy Studies.
 He received a Ph.D. in political science from the University of California, San Diego in 2023.
 His research focuses on elections, representation, and public opinion with particular focus on how voters behave in American elections and consequences for representation.

 Alexander Love, Postdoctoral Associate

-Alexander Love is a Democratic Innovations Postdoctoral Associate at Yale’s Institution for Social and Policy Studies (ISPS).
+Alexander Love is a Democratic Innovations postdoctoral associate at Yale’s Institution for Social and Policy Studies (ISPS).
 He earned his Ph.D. from the Department of Political Science at the University of North Carolina at Chapel Hill.
-Previously, he earned his M.A. in Political Science from UNC and his B.A. in Public Policy and Data Analytics from William & Mary.
+Previously, he earned his M.A. in political science from UNC and his B.A. in public policy and data analytics from William & Mary.

 Itay Machtei, Postdoctoral Associate